apache/cordova-cli/README.md

 ## Creating A Cordova-Based Project

     $ cordova create [directory]
+    $ cordova create [directory name]
+    $ cordova create [directory id name]

 Creates a Cordova application.
-When called with no arguments, `cordova create` will generate a Cordova-based project in the current directory.
+You can optionally specify just a name for your application, or both an id (package name or reverse-domain style id) and a name.

 A Cordova application built with cordova-client will have the following directory structure: